Best Practices for Collaborating Remotely

 - Always use the steps shown in "Scenario 1" of this help article to ensure that your Live Set is ready to transfer to another computer.

 - When syncing a single Live Project across multiple systems, it is important to only open it from one system at a time.
 Always double-check that your partner has finished uploading their version of the Project Folder (and that you have fully downloaded the updated version) before opening it on your computer.

 Method 1: Syncing via Splice Studio

 Splice Studio is a cloud storage platform designed specifically for musicians.
 In our experience, it is the most simple, cheap, and reliable option on the market for musicians looking to collaborate remotely.

-For more details, please refer to the following article from Splice:
+For more details, please refer to this article from Splice.

 Method 2: Sending Files Back and Forth